francisdb/vpinball-floating-scores/README.md

 ## Game items

-Since a lot of gema items need to be added to the table I suggest you do this using [vpxtool](https://github.com/francisdb/vpxtool).
+Since a lot of game items need to be added to the table I suggest you do this using [vpxtool](https://github.com/francisdb/vpxtool).

 We are going to add a TextBox (only for the timer), a lot of Flashers and some Images.